0xperp/snapshot-rss/README.md

 ## Usage

-To create an RSS feed, just identify the name of the `space` on the [Snapshot Page](https://snapshot.page) (it is the name that appears in the URL bar of your browser), and then register the feed `https://snapshot-rss.vercel.app/api/v1/spaces/<SPACE>/proposals`in your RSS reader application.
+To create an RSS feed, just identify the name of the `space` on the [Snapshot Page](https://snapshot.page) (it is the name that appears in the URL bar of your browser), and then register the feed `https://snapshot-rss.vercel.app/api/v1/spaces/<SPACE>/proposals` in your RSS reader application.

 ## Local Development